Rahul14singh/DANA_NLP/README.md

 1. [DialogFlow](https://dialogflow.cloud.google.com/)

-> Do note down the userName and password of the DialogFlow account that you made.
-We will need in the code.
+> Do note down the Unique Api Auth Key of the DialogFlow account that you made.
+We will need this in the code.

 ## Instructions and Setup Environment: